DeannaGreen/DevelopME/README.md

 - **Login:** To access your profile
 - **Profile:** View and edit your personal information
 - **Newsfeed:** Keep up to date with the industry
-- **Meditation:** relax and unwind with the meditation timer.
+- **Meditation:** Relax and unwind with the meditation timer.
 Guided meditation available
 - **Gifs:** Take your mind out from the developing world by exploring some quality gifs
 - **Events:** Keep up to date with all the latest coding events
 - **Questions:** Develop your communcation skills and improve team work by interacting with your peers